PedroSolano27/Projeto_TCC/docs/02_TaskManagement.md

 5. Form displays correctly in TimeSelector
 6. On save, old notifications cancelled, new ones scheduled
 7. Original time selections persist for next edit

-**Cancelled when task is completed or deleted**

-**Updated when task is edited with new times selected**

-### Notification Persistence

-- Notification IDs stored in task's `notificationIds` array
-- Survives app restarts and device reboots
-- Cancelled when task is completed or deleted
-- Updated when task is edited with new times selected

 ### Notification Content